MrShiister/Convert-Kindle-Vocab-to-Anki/README.md

 - [x] Automate extracting tables from database
 - [x] Using Merriam-webster dictionary's API
 - [x] Parse the list for new vocabs only
+- [ ] Consider using Built-in dictionary
+- [ ] Turn into an Anki plugin